 Welcome to the world of archival research!
 Special collections libraries are a special type of library, usually called an archive(s).
 The Special Collections Research Center at the University of Kentucky is your local gateway to engaging research and scholarship by investigating the past and interrogating the present.
 The Special Collections Research Center sustains the Commonwealth's memory and serves as the essential bridge between past, present and future.
 By preserving materials documenting the social, cultural, economic and political history of Kentucky, the SCRC provides rich opportunities for students to expand their worldview and enhance their critical thinking skills.
 SCRC materials are used by scholars worldwide to advance original research and pioneer creative approaches to scholarship.

 Use your Research Account to request retrieval of SCRC materials so they are ready and waiting for you when you arrive for your appointment.
-Since most of our collections are stored off-site, we ask that you request materials at least 5 business days in advance to ensure timely retrieval.
-Same day requests for materials on-site are no longer accepted due to quarantine requirements.
+Since most of our collections are stored off-site, we ask that you request materials a minimum of 48 business hours in advance to ensure timely retrieval.

 Your Researcher Account allows you to: